 There are two core packages contained within tidyverse that we will use more regularly.

 - dplyr (along with a complementary package tidyr) is a package that is very popular and contains important data manipulation functions, including functions that select and/or create variables depending on certain conditions. dplyr is built to work directly with data frames (rectangular data like those found in spreadsheets), and has an additional feature to interact directly with data stored in an external database such as in SQL.
 Working with databases is a powerful way to work with massive datasets (100s of GB), more than what your computer could normally handle.
 Working with massive data won’t be covered in this course, but see this resource from Data Carpentry to learn more.

 - ggplot2 is a data visualization package that can be used to create bar charts, pie charts, histograms, scatterplots, error charts, and more.
 It uses high-level API that means you are able to customize the aesthetics of your plot and add different components or layers.

 We’ll cover what Git and GitHub are during the course,

-but for now we need you to get things ready beforehand so it’s easier in the course.
+but for now, we need you to prepare things so that you are ready for the course.

 In order to use Git properly,